sophielansweeper/embedded-workflow-builder-docs/docs/connectors/stripe.md

 | Webhook Events | For each item, provide a string value that represents which event you want to track.
 For more information, see https://docs.stripe.com/api/events/types. |         |
 | Connection     |                                                                                                                                                          |         |

+### Webhook (Deprecated)

+Receive and validate webhook requests from Stripe for webhooks you configure.

 ## Actions

 ### Attach Card